Thinking of refinancing or buying a home? Now might be the time to get that loan.

-Use Money Talks News’ mortgage rates page to keep an eye on rates where you live.
+Use Money Talks News’ mortgage rates page to find the best home loan rate where you live.

 Figure out if refinancing will pay off

 Will you come out ahead if you refinance?
 The devil is in the details.

 Refinancing to a lower rate lowers a monthly mortgage payment.
 But it’s only worth it if the month-to-month savings exceed the cost of refinancing.
 In short, don’t do it unless you’ll stay in the home until you’ve saved more from the lower rate than you paid in refinancing fees.